Artisan-Lab/foREST/README.md

 #### Steps to reproduce bugs
-We show the reproduction of some of the bugs, more detailed description and reproduction of the bugs can be viewed in the issue
+We show the reproduction steps of each bug.
+More detailed descriptions can be found in the reported issue.

 <span id="1">**1.
 GET /users/{id}/custom_attributes** </span>